namecheap/ilc/README.md

 ## Notes

 ### Why `@portal/`
-I'm using webpack (a static module bundler) to build each application for our micro-frontend approach.
+We're using webpack (a static module bundler) to build each application for our micro-frontend approach.
 Webpack requires access to everything it needs to include in the bundle at build time.
 This means when an app that imports a service, for example planets importing the fetchWithCache service, webpack will try to bundle the service into the planets bundle.
 The built in way to avoid webpack doing this is [webpack externals](https://webpack.js.org/configuration/externals/),